badvision/lawless-legends/README.md

 You (yes, you!) can get involved even if you have no programming experience and just want to dabble with retro gaming.
 We will need testers who are not afraid to press untold combinations of buttons for the sake of breaking things and telling the programmers how misbehaved our code is.
 You are welcome to test our build process for yourself and let us know if there's a way you think we can make it easier -- because ultimately we are striving to collaborate with modern technology while building a game that runs on old pre-internet 8-bit technology: There are bound to be pitfalls and some amount of inconvenience is almost assured!
 But despite this, we think we can achieve the following:

--Common game creation tools (Outlaw Editor) which run in all modern OS platforms using Java 7 / JavaFX 2.2 (Java 8 compatibility will be assured after Java 8 GA is released)
+- Common game creation tools (Outlaw Editor) which run in all modern OS platforms using Java 7 / JavaFX 2.2 (Java 8 compatibility will be assured after Java 8 GA is released)
--Native game development on-platform, meaning you code the Apple engine on the Apple (via Merlin Pro) -Native program code is managed within the virtual computer's disk image and synchronized out via provided scripts (see Notes to 6502 Coders below)
+- Native game development on-platform, meaning you code the Apple engine on the Apple (via Merlin Pro)
+- Native program code is managed within the virtual computer's disk image and synchronized out via provided scripts (see Notes to 6502 Coders below)
--Native game development and game previewing is possible on real hardware (using VSDrive/ADT Pro or CDDB), or emulation (using _any_ apple //e or //gs emulator)
+- Native game development and game previewing is possible on real hardware (using VSDrive/ADT Pro or CDDB), or emulation (using _any_ apple //e or //gs emulator)
--New tricks to teach our old dogs.
+- New tricks to teach our old dogs.
 Many surprises await!

 Notes to 6502 Coders
 --------------------